Ted Agon - Author

 .

-(You might wish to ask your friends these same three questions and listen to their responses.)
+(You might wish to ask your friends the above three questions and listen to their responses.)

 .